kdframework/dom/README.md

 It exports:

 - `KDTextNode` A type to represent a single text node that maps to `DOM Text`
-- `KDViewNode` A type to represent a single view node that mapx to `DOM Element`
+- `KDViewNode` A type to represent a single view node that maps to `DOM Element`

 ## Motivation